Picovoice/eagle/binding/ios/README.md

 } catch { }
 ```

-`EagleProfiler` is responsible for processing and enrolling PCM audio data, with the valid audio sample rate determined by `eagleProfiler.sampleRate`.
+`EagleProfiler` is responsible for processing and enrolling PCM audio data, with the valid audio sample rate determined by `EagleProfiler.sampleRate`.
 The audio data must be 16-bit linearly-encoded and single-channel.

-When passing samples to `eagleProfiler.enroll`, the number of samples must be at
-least `eagleProfiler.minEnrollSamples` to ensure sufficient data for enrollment.
+When passing samples to `eagleProfiler.enroll()`, the number of samples must be at least `eagleProfiler.minEnrollSamples()` to ensure sufficient data for enrollment.
 The percentage value obtained from this process indicates the progress of enrollment, while the feedback value can be utilized to determine the status of the enrollment process.

 ```swift
 func get_next_enroll_audio_data() -> [Int16] {